jfhector/react-rapid-prototyping-guide/state management.md

 TODO: EG

-## How state gets updated
+## How state gets updated via action handlers

 State only gets updated when action functions get called.

-All action functions are stored in an object stored on the `actions` property of the `App` class.
+All action handler functions are stored in an object stored on the `actions` property of the `App` class.

 These action function definitions can be grouped into objects stored on the object stored on the `actions` property of the `App` class.